-The directors of the Corporation believe in compensating the independent directors of the Corporation, but as of the date hereof, other than ad hoc payments made to one independent director as disclosed herein, the directors have not approved any such formal compensation plan.
-The directors of the Corporation are eligible to receive incentive stock options to purchase Common Shares pursuant to the terms of the 2019 Option Plan (defined below).
+The directors of the Corporation believe in compensating the independent directors of the Corporation, but as of the date hereof, other than an ad hoc payment made to one independent director during the financial year ended July 31, 2021, the directors have not approved any such formal compensation plan.
+The directors of the Corporation are eligible to receive Awards pursuant to the terms of the 2022 Incentive Plan.

-Option-Based Awards
+Share-Based and Option-Based Awards

 An important part of the Corporation's compensation program is to offer the opportunity and incentive for executives and staff to own shares of the Corporation.
-The directors of the Corporation believe that ownership of the Corporation's shares will align the interests of executives and future staff with the interests of the Corporation's shareholders.
+The directors of the Corporation believe that ownership of its shares will align the interests of executives and future staff with the interests of the Corporation's shareholders.
+Management believes that the use of equity-based compensation as part of a competitive total compensation package for employees in certain roles also allows the Corporation to offer lower base salaries, thereby lowering its fixed cash compensation costs.
+With a view to extending the cash resources that the Corporation has available, it is important for the Corporation to be prudent in the management of its fixed cash expenses across all areas of operations, including in the area of employee compensation.

-Incentive stock options are not granted on a regular schedule but rather as the compensation is reviewed by the directors of the Corporation from time to time with input from the Chief Executive Officer.
-When reviewing incentive stock option grants, consideration is given to the total compensation package of the executives and staff and a weighting of appropriate incentives groupings at the senior, mid and junior levels of the staff including past grants.
-At the time of any incentive stock option grant, consideration is also given to the available incentive stock option pool remaining for new positions being contemplated by the Corporation.
+Security-based and option-based awards are not granted on a regular schedule but rather as the compensation is reviewed by the directors of the Corporation from time to time.
+When reviewing awards, consideration is given to the total compensation package of the executives and staff and a weighting of appropriate incentives groupings at the senior, mid and junior levels of the staff including past grants.
+At the time of any award, consideration is also be given to the available pool remaining for new positions being contemplated by the Corporation.